The Revivalists: Men Amongst Mountains

 The Revivalists' third album, Men Amongst Mountains, also produced by Ben Ellman of Galactic was released on July 17, 2015.
 In March 2016, the band was picked as Elvis Duran's Artist of the Month on NBC's Today show hosted by Kathie Lee Gifford and Hoda Kotb and broadcast nationally performing their single "Wish I Knew You".

 The single, "Wish I Knew You" went to #1 on Billboards Adult Alternative and Alternative radio charts, and remained on the Billboard Hot 100 for nine weeks.
 The song was certified platinum by the RIAA, and Forbes magazine called it: "one of the best and catchiest radio singles of the year".

 The Revivalists made performances on Jimmy Kimmel Live!, Ellen, and Conan.
 Rolling Stone touted them among “10 Artists You Need To Know,” and they received a Billboard Music Award nomination for Top Rock Song and as well as nominations for Alternative Rock Song of the Year and Best New Rock/Alternative Rock Artist at the iHeartRadio Music Awards.Men Amongst Mountains received more than 2 million streams on Spotify, and ended up in the Top 5 of the Billboard Heatseekers chart.

-During this period, The Revivalists played New York City's Central Park SummerStage as well as Austin City Limits, New Orleans Jazz Fest (opening for Dave Mathews), Outside Lands, KROQ Weenie Roast & Fiesta, and more.
+During this period, The Revivalists played New York City's Central Park SummerStage as well as Austin City Limits, New Orleans Jazz Fest (opening for Dave Matthews), Outside Lands, KROQ Weenie Roast & Fiesta, and more.

 Two months after the death of David Bowie, The Revivalists premiered their tribute to the late artist in the song they wrote called "Bowie" featuring a verse sung by saxophonist Ingraham.

 In late 2017, Paulet "PJ" Howard was added to the line-up on drums and percussion.

 The band has a partnership with NOLA Brewing Company for The Revivalists American Pale Ale.
 The artisanal beer debuted during the band's annual New Year's Eve residency at The Orpheum Theater in New Orleans and followed through their distribution center shortly after.
 A portion of the proceeds benefits The Roots of Music Foundation.